-- (i) The Student Disciplinary Tribunal shall deal with all cases allocated to it by the Prosecutor, all appeals from first level tribunals and all cases outside the jurisdiction of the first level tribunals.
+- (i) The Student Disciplinary Tribunal shall deal with all cases allocated to it by the Registrar, and all cases outside the jurisdiction of the first level tribunal.
 The provisions of the Higher Education Act and the Statute and any amendments thereto shall apply in respect of all matters relating to such adjudication. - (ii) A student against whom a charge of misconduct is being investigated by the Tribunal shall be informed of the nature of the charge and shall be required to appear personally before the Tribunal.
-Provided that in the case of a minor the student's parent or legal guardian shall be informed, if possible, of the charge against the student.
+Provided that in the case of a minor the student's parent or legal guardian shall be informed, if possible, of the charge against the student. - (iii) Should the student charged not appear before the Tribunal at the time and place indicated in the written notice or subsequently at any postponement of such enquiry, the Tribunal may proceed in either of such events with its consideration of the charge in the absence of such student if the Tribunal is satisfied that the student's non-appearance is wilful and without just excuse.